REDreign2/iis-docs/iis/manage/managing-performance-settings/configure-iis-7-output-caching.md

 3. Navigate to the **Web Service Cache** counter, and then click on it to open it.
 4. Add the **Total URIs Cached** counter.

-If you run a performance test, you can see that the number of cached URIs increases with the number if items you request.
+If you run a performance test, you can see that the number of cached URIs increases with the number of items you request.

 ## Use Kernel-Mode Caching